How to apply to take part in government - and EU - funded low-carbon energy innovation projects.

 - integration of harvesting and conversion processes into an efficient cost effective system that can be used by regional land owners across the UK and that will provide energy either locally or nationally

 The three-phase scheme initially enabled contractors to develop their ideas into detailed project plans with projected life cycle assessments.
-Three contractors have now been awarded funding to go into Phase 2 to progress their innovative ideas into technology demonstrators.
+Three contractors were further awarded funding to go into Phase 2 to progress their innovative ideas into technology demonstrators, and conclude their projects in Phase 3.
+The following seven reports include four Phase 1 reports and three Phase 3 reports for those that were supported at demonstration phase.

 Closed schemes (scheme has ended)